Oculus Rift: Crescent Bay prototype

 In September 2014, Oculus once again presented an updated version of the Rift, codenamed Crescent Bay.
 This version has a greater resolution than the DK2, a lower weight, built-in audio, and 360-degree tracking thanks to the presence of tracking LEDs in the back of the headset.
 Oculus has also licensed software library RealSpace3D, which is expected to provide the Rift with HRTF and reverb algorithms.
 During a panel at SXSW 2015, titled "Explore the Future of VR", it was publicly announced for the first time that the prototype uses two screens instead of one as previously thought.

 First consumer version

-Oculus VR announced on May 6, 2015, that the consumer version of the Rift would ship in the first quarter of 2016, and on March 25, 2016 the first batch of headsets began shipping to consumers.
+Oculus VR announced on May 6, 2015, that the consumer version of the Rift would ship in the first quarter of 2016, and on March 25, 2016, the first batch of headsets began shipping to consumers.

+In January, 2016, Oculus announced that backers of the original Kickstarter who had pledged $275 or more—roughly 7,500 users—would be gifted a free Oculus Rift kit, including the new headset, a game controller, and two VR games.

 The consumer version is an improved version of the Crescent Bay Prototype, featuring per-eye displays with a 1080×1200 resolution, running at 90 Hz, 360-degree positional tracking, integrated audio, a vastly increased positional tracking volume, and a heavy focus on consumer ergonomics and aesthetics.

 In March 2019, during the announcement of the Rift S, it was said that the Rift S would replace the original Rift.
 However, Oculus VR stated that they planned to support the CV1 with software updates for "the foreseeable future".